willbubger/CS456MLModelPlatform/README.md

 3. From here, you can use "View Results" to see the model on the "Train Models" screen, or click "Delete" to remove the model from history
 ### Logging out
 1. Now, if you wish to log out, you can navigate to the "Logout" button in the rightmost upper corner.
+### Reproducing Our Reported Results
+To reproduce our results exactly:
+1. Upload `classification_dataset_small.csv`
+2. Select `Label` as the target variable
+3. Train using Logistic Regression and SVM
+4. You should see results similar to:
+   - Logistic Regression:
+	   - Accuracy ≈ 0.90
+	   - AUC ≈ 0.9625
+   - SVM:
+	   - Accuracy ≈ 0.90
+	   - AUC ≈ 0.9631
+(Minor variations due to randomness are expected.)